 CBD is considered safe and widely tolerated.
 Interestingly, even the World Health Organization thinks the same.

-However, a handful of users have reported mild drowsiness, nausea, and diarrhea – widely associated with too-high doses.
+However, some users have reported mild drowsiness, nausea, and diarrhea – widely associated with too-high doses.

-Some surveys also suggest CBD may pose some negative consequences when used, along with specific supplements and medications.
-Notably, medical pros have warned users to avoid drugs with grapefruit warnings when on CBD doses.
+Some surveys also suggest CBD may pose negative consequences, along with specific supplements and medications.
+Medical pros have warned users to avoid drugs with grapefruit warnings when on CBD doses.

 CBD may also interrupt the breakdown or metabolism of medications, causing an accumulation of drugs in the system.
 Even common knowledge can tell the dangers of such a situation.

-Again, note that although CBD products are available over the counter, these products are not FDA-regulated.
+Again, although CBD products are available over the counter, these products are not FDA-regulated.
 This makes for a porous CBD market.

 So, it’s almost impossible to ascertain the safety profile of these products.
 For clarity, the survey shows many CBD products do not contain what the labels claim.
 Hence, you may need to do some homework before you buy.